minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-turntables.md

   thumb:
 ---

+It takes tome effort to craft the game, but the end result is worth it.

 For turntables you need a shallow cardboard box, some thin cardboard, four zip ties or two brads, glue and two small items to be used as handles.

 First I drew two circles on to the box and then I cut them open with a modelling knife.
 Then I took some thin cardboard and I drew two slightly larger circles on it and then I cut them out too.
 These will be the lids to the holes.
 The lids were about 1,5 cm (0,6") larger in diameter than the holes.